MikeAgb/LeetCode/README.md

 Given an integer array nums, return all the triplets [nums[i], nums[j], nums[k]] such that i != j, i != k, and j != k, and nums[i] + nums[j] + nums[k] == 0.
 Notice that the solution set must not contain duplicate triplets.

+## 22. Generate Parentheses

+Given n pairs of parentheses, write a function to generate all combinations of well-formed parentheses.

 ## 59. Spiral Matrix II (Medium)